English 3 (Honors)

 • Have a general understanding of the historical and cultural context of the works.

-• Be able to analyze literary texts and present thoughtfully developed ideas in writing and speech.
+• Be able to analyze literary texts and present thoughtfully developed ideas in writing and class presentations.

-• Demonstrate competence in essay organization, writing style and content, grammar mechanics, and use of SAT vocabulary.
+• Demonstrate competence in essay organization, writing style and content, grammar mechanics, MLA format, and use of SAT vocabulary.

 Instructor: Emily Young young.em@gmail.com